Kitware/ParaView/Documentation/dev/build.md

   * `PARAVIEW_ENABLE_COSMOTOOLS` (default `OFF`; requires `PARAVIEW_USE_MPI`
     and not available on Windows): Enable support for CosmoTools which includes GenericIO readers and writers as well as some point cloud algorithms.
+  * `PARAVIEW_ENABLE_CGNS_READER` (default `ON` for CANONICAL builds, `OFF` for non-CANONICAL builds): Enable support for reading CGNS files.
+When building ParaView for e.g. CATALYST, this option allows building support for reading CGNS files.
+It will also build CGNSReader dependencies: HDF5 and CGNS.
+  * `PARAVIEW_ENABLE_CGNS_WRITER` (default `ON` for CANONICAL builds, `OFF` for non-CANONICAL builds): Enable support for writing CGNS files.
+When building ParaView for e.g. CATALYST, this option allows building support for writing CGNS files.
+It will also build CGNSReader dependencies: HDF5 and CGNS.
+If `PARAVIEW_ENABLE_MPI` is `ON`, the parallel CGNS writer will also be built.

 #### Plugin settings